Preparing for Your Tattoo

 Fine linework benefits from a gentle start:

-• Avoid intense workouts and heavy sweating right after.
+Avoid intense workouts and heavy sweating immediately afterward

 Appointment Day